wp-plugins/wp-invoice/readme.txt

 == Change Log ==

+= Version 3.04.7.1 =
+* Urgent fix to settings system.
+* Fix to currecy symbols with unsupported encoding.

 = Version 3.04.7 =
 * Ability to use PDF link tag in notification templates if 'PDF Invoices and Receipts' Premium Feature installed.
 * Major fix for PDF library.
 Fixed Fatal Error if WP-Invoice and WP-Property are installed on the same site.